JohnsonEmmanuelA-Chit-Chat/git_hub_app/README.md

 How to measure data value
 Return on investment (ROI): Data value is measured by its financial impact on an organization.
 Data lifecycle: The impact of data can vary depending on where in the data lifecycle it's invested.
-Demographics: The value of data can vary depending on demographics, such as age, gender, income, and locatio
+Demographics: The value of data can vary depending on demographics, such as age, gender, income, and location